LimitlessNd/A1.1/README.md

 ### Client
 - Component: `ChannelComponent`
 - Actions:
-  - **Add/Edit/Remove Channels** within a group
+  - **Add/Edit/Remove Channels** within a group.
 - Updates group object in `localStorage` (Phase 1).

 ### Server (Phase 2)
-- Client sends POST/PUT/DELETE requests to `/api/channel`.
+- Client sends POST/PUT/DELETE requests to `/api/channel` (same way as the groups).
-- Server updates channels in the group object in database.
+- Server updates channels in the group object within the database.
-- Returns updated group or channel data.
+- Returns updated group and the new channel data.

 ### Client UI Update
 - Refreshes `channels` array in the selected group.
-- Updates the channel list in the component dynamically.
+- Updates the channel list in the component.
-- Allows or restricts editing based on user role.
+- It will only allow group admins and the SuperAdmin to edit.

 ---